 Women who have the implants placed under the muscle have a better chance of being able to breastfeed, compared to those who have them put between the muscle and the breast tissue.

-The incision on the naval is the safest way to put implants it, if I woman still wants to breastfeed afterwards.
+The incision on the navel is the safest way to put implants it if I woman still wants to breastfeed afterward.

 A small incision is made to remove a lump.
-Breastfeeding can usually continue soon afterwards, as long as the incision is not near the nipple where the baby’s mouth touches.
-Medications that are safe to take whilst breastfeeding, should be discussed as alternatives.
+Breastfeeding can usually continue soon afterward, as long as the incision is not near the nipple where the baby’s mouth touches.
+Medications that are safe to take while breastfeeding should be discussed as alternatives.